Coastal Kayaking Adventure

 We supply all paddling gear and clothing.
 However, feel free to bring your own if you have it available.
 Your personal gear is guaranteed to fit perfectly and it is comfortable.
 We recommend good dry pants and top with rubber cuffs or at least a 3mm neoprene wetsuit with a windproof top.
 A full dry suit is definitely best but can be pretty warm and cumbersome on sunny days but great to have if things get rough.
 Footwear should preferably be neoprene boots with ankle support and thick soles to safely negotiate the rocky shoreline.
 Neoprene gloves, mittens or pogies are great at keeping your hands warm.

 We use neoprene wetsuits on our trips.
 However, you can upgrade to a dry suit if you would prefer.
-Please select this option and select your size during the booking process.
-You can see the size chart here.

 We also have sleeping bags and sleeping pads available to rent.
 Please select this option during the booking process.